marcabeer/Nonrandom_missing_data_in_population_genetics/README.md

 samples separately (i.e., when preparing sequencing libraries and/or carrying out sequencing itself), nonrandomness in missing data or other nonrandom aberrations may result.
-In this case, some sequencing runs may go poorly, leading to poor sequencing depth and missing data that is correlated with samples’ populations of origin; this misfortune could have been avoided by randomizing samples into sequencing libraries with respect to population of origin.
+In this case, some sequencing runs may go poorly, leading to poor sequencing depth and missing data that are correlated with samples’ populations of origin; this misfortune could have been avoided by randomizing samples into sequencing libraries with respect to population of origin.
 Another case that is salient to